You and Your Partner: Helping Them Understand Your Breastfeeding Journey

 Partner support is crucial to making your breastfeeding experience easier and more seamless.
 Clearly communicating your goals and helping them feel involved can make a big difference as you continue providing your little one with breast milk!

-A Solid Support System Along Your Breastfeeding Journey Can Make a Big Difference!
+A Solid Support System Along Your Breastfeeding Journey Makes a Big Difference!

 It’s no secret – Having the support of your partner while you’re breastfeeding can help you meet your unique breast milk feeding goals and continue providing your liquid gold to your little one for as long as you choose.
 From encouragement as you establish a strong breastfeeding relationship to continued support along your breastfeeding journey – whether that’s helping wash pump parts or feeding your little one stored milk so you can sleep in one or two mornings per week – taking some of the weight of responsibility off of you can help reinforce that you are a team when it comes to your growing baby.

 With that in mind, there can be challenges – particularly as you are nursing for a year or longer.
 After all, your breastfeeding journey is a unique and highly personal experience that many dads and partners might not fully understand or realize that they, too, can play an active role.
 If you sense a disconnect between yourself and your partner as you continue to nurse and pump for your little one, here are a few tips that may help: